 What are geographical indications?

 On 13 April 2022, the Commission adopted a proposal for a regulation on GIs for craft and industrial products to offer protection to products such as Murano glass, Donegal tweed, Porcelaine de Limoges, Solingen cutlery and Boleslawiec pottery.
-The proposal aims to enable producers to protect craft and industrial products and their traditional know-how in Europe and beyond.
+The proposal aimed to enable producers to protect craft and industrial products and their traditional know-how in Europe and beyond.

 - Proposal for a regulation on Geographical Indications for craft and industrial products - documents